britishlibrary/peripleo/Configuration-Guide.md

 ### Essential configuration: `peripleo.config.json`

-These are the basic minimum configuration settings, as might be used for the example map [here](https://britishlibrary.github.io/peripleo/#/?/?/?/mode=points):
+This is an example of basic minimum configuration settings, as might be used for the map [here](https://britishlibrary.github.io/peripleo/#/?/?/?/mode=points):

 ```json
 {